 Benjamin Brown (ca. 1888–1974) was one of the first practicing Jewish architects in Toronto.
 Born on 14 January 1890, in what is now Lithuania, he arrived in Toronto at an early age with his family.
 He attended York Street Public School for only a short time as he soon had to quit school to take a job in a garment factory to help out his impoverished family.
 Not finding this career to his liking, Brown enrolled in the Ontario School of Art and Design with the intention of becoming an artist in the early 1900s.
 When this profession proved financially unfeasible, Brown decided to pursue a career in architecture.

 After completing his high school equivalency, he enrolled in the University of Toronto architectural program (then part of the School of Practical Science), graduating in 1913.
 Soon after, Brown opened up a practice with fellow architect Robert McConnell, which lasted until the early 1920s.
 After the partnership ended, Brown set up an independent practice.

-Brown was among the first Jewish architects to sustain a successful practice in Toronto during the first decades of the 20th century.
+Brown was among the first Jewish architects to sustain a successful practice in Toronto during the first decades of the twentieth century.
 The discriminatory atmosphere in Toronto in the 1920s was such that it was difficult for Jewish professionals to attract clientele.
 Consequently, Brown's early commissions came primarily from members of the Jewish community.
 He was soon sought after by many Jewish clients in the clothing trade who commissioned him to design functional loft buildings constructed of reinforced concrete and dressed in a stylish Art Deco cladding of cut stone and brick.
-His best known works include the Tower Building (1927) and the Balfour Building (1929-30) which stand opposite one another on Spadina Avenue at Adelaide Street West, framing the street and forming an urban gateway to the heart of the garment district.
+His best-known works include the Tower Building (1927) and the Balfour Building (1929-30), which stand opposite one another on Spadina Avenue at Adelaide Street West, framing the street and forming an urban gateway to the heart of the garment district.